Dan-Yell-Nuwin/QAware/README.md

 # QAware
-Visualization for awareness on sleepy drivers.
+An Active Drowsy Driving Prevention System

-To run this game, please run python3 main.py
+To run the demo, clone this repo and run `python3 main.py`

 # Description